Adding Vibrancy to Your Landscape with Dwarf Crested Iris

 Potting the dwarf crested Iris is a simple process that can be done in your own home.

 Step 1:Fill a small pot with fresh sphagnum moss or till it with a spade.
-The pot should have a drainage hole in the bottom.
 You can also use clay pellets.

 Step 2:Place your Iris in the middle of the moss and fill the pot with more moss.
 This will stop it from tipping over, but remember to leave room for water drainage.